2015 SunCatcher V22RF Pontoon Boat (Unbiased Review)

 Fishing on the V22RF

 I fish in spurts.
-Sometimes fishing is about all I can think of during the week until the weekend finally comes around again, and other times I'm not excited about it at all.
+Sometimes, fishing is about all I can think of during the week until the weekend finally comes around again, and other times, I'm not excited about it at all.

-Fishermen are welcomed on this model with a large 12 gallon livewell.
+Fishermen are welcomed on this model with a large 12-gallon livewell.
 It's huge!
 The button from the captain's console fills the livewell with a drain in case you get overzealous.

-Unfortunately, full drain plug is located at the bottom of the livewell, which means you have to reach into the fishy water to drain it.
+Unfortunately, the drain plug is located at the bottom of the livewell, which means you have to reach into the fishy water to drain it.
 Also, the plug at the bottom of the livewell does not have a retention chain, so you have to be careful not to leave it on the side while draining the livewell and losing it.

-It would also be nice to see a livewell water switch, so that if non-water is drawn from the livewell pump, it would prevent the pump from running and burning up.
+It would also be nice to see a livewell water switch so that if non-water is drawn from the livewell pump, it would prevent the pump from running and burning up.

 I've bumped or had the kids bump the button a few times already when turning on the radio and other electronics before getting in the water.